Los Angeles drops discrimination lawsuit against Citigroup

-NEW YORK, Oct 8 (Reuters) - Los Angeles has dropped a lawsuit accusing Citigroup of discriminatory mortgage lending, marking the second time a major bank has escaped claims that it steered the city’s minorities into high-cost loans and led to foreclosures and neighborhood blight.
+NEW YORK (Reuters) - Los Angeles has dropped a lawsuit accusing Citigroup of discriminatory mortgage lending, marking the second time a major bank has escaped claims that it steered the city’s minorities into high-cost loans and led to foreclosures and neighborhood blight.

 In a court filing on Wednesday, Los Angeles and the bank agreed to dismiss the case but did not indicate the reasons.
 Los Angeles dropped a similar lawsuit against JPMorgan Chase last month.
 It still has cases pending against Bank of America and Wells Fargo in a federal appeals court.